edwhu/medmind/README.md

 MedMind uses computer vision to automatically read in drug information.
 It provides a user-friendly, intuitive interface and allows patients to manage their drugs and track and compare their side effects with other cancer patients.

 Please check out the [website](https://www.medmind.co/) for more information.
+Medmind was under development by [Code The Change](https://www.ctcusc.com/) from 2018 to 2019.

 Supported by:
 ![Cancerbase](supporters.png)